Illinois’ gas tax set to increase July 1, and here's how much it will cost per gallon

-Illinois motorists will notice a small increase in their gas prices beginning next month, as the state’s fuel tax will increase by more than 3%.
+Illinois motorists will notice a small increase in their gas prices beginning next month, as the state's tax on fuel will rise by more than 3%.

-According to the Illinois Department of Revenue, the tax on gasoline will rise from $0.454 cents per gallon to $0.47, an increase of just over 3.5%.
+According to the Illinois Department of Revenue, the state's gasoline tax will rise from $0.454 cents per gallon to $0.47, an increase of just over 3.5%.

 The fuel tax is used to fund construction projects at both the state and local levels.
 Illinois voters added an amendment to the state’s constitution in 2016 to prohibit those revenues for being used for anything other than transportation costs.